yuvalmGS/gigaspaces-wiki-jekyll/xap10/custom-change-operation.markdown

   return size;
 }
 {% endhighlight %}

 {% info %}
-`getPathValue`, `setPathValue` operations supports nested paths, it will traverse on properties and map keys if the path contains '.' in it (e.g. "myPojo.mapProperty.key")
+`getPathValue`, `setPathValue` operations support nested paths, it will traverse on properties and map keys if the path contains '.' in it (e.g. "myPojo.mapProperty.key")
 {% endinfo %}

+{% warn %}
-1. When using a replicated topology (e.g. backup space, gateway, mirror) the change operation itself is replicated (and *NOT* the modified entry).
-Hence, it is imperative that this method will always cause the exact same affect on the entry assuming the same entry was provided, for example it should not rely on variables that may change between executions, such as system time, random, machine name etc.
+When using a replicated topology (e.g. with backup space instances, gateways, mirror) the change operation itself is replicated (and *NOT* the modified entry).
+Hence, it is imperative that this method will always cause the exact same affect on the entry (assuming the same entry was provided).
+For example it should not rely on variables that may change between executions, such as system time, random, machine name etc.
-If the operation is not structured that way, the state can be inconsistent in the different locations after being replicated
+If the operation is not structured that way, the state can be inconsistent in the different locations after being replicate. {% endwarn %}
-1. When creating a custom change operation always have this in the back of your mind - "With great power comes great responsibility".

 # Space Security

-Custom change operation lets you run custom code on the space, hence the required space security privilege required in order to execute a custom change operation is `EXECUTE` (the role which allows executing space tasks on a space).
+Custom change operation lets you run custom code on the space, hence the space security privilege required in order to execute a custom change operation is `EXECUTE` (the same role which allows executing space tasks).

-# You custom operation and integration points
+# Custom Operation and Space Integration Points

-Using the custom operation along with [Replication Filter](./cluster-replication-filters.html), [Space Filter](./space-filters.html) and [Space Synchronization Endpoint](./space-synchronization-endpoint-api.html) is supported and it is the same as the built-in operations.
+Using a custom operation with a [Replication Filter](./cluster-replication-filters.html), [Space Filter](./space-filters.html) and [Space Synchronization Endpoint](./space-synchronization-endpoint-api.html) is supported and behaves the same as the built-in operations.
 You can get a reference to the instance of the `CustomChangeOperation` by checking its name (or `instanceof`) and casting to the specific type.

 {% highlight java %}
 DataSyncChangeSet dataSyncChangeSet = ChangeDataSyncOperation.getChangeSet(dataSyncOperation);